gadget78/ledger-live-toml-updating/README.md

  - `xrpl` = 'xahaud' # Replace with your XRPL node executable eg. "rippled" or "xahaud"
  - `load_type` = 'standalone' # option of 'standalone' or 'listener', when in standalone it uses a built in timer to trigger the update, and 'listener' will do do one update a stop.
- - `mode` = 'node' # option of 'node' or 'validator', when using validator type, it checks/logs the AMMENDMENTS, and saves toml via API, 'node' has no ammendments and saves locally
+ - `mode` = 'node' # option of 'node' or 'validator', when using validator type, it checks/logs the AMENDMENTS, and saves toml via API, 'node' has no amendments and saves locally
  - `wait_time` = 900 # wait time before re-creating .toml (in seconds)
  - `data_point_amount` = 6 # amount of data points to retain in .toml file, (useful for limiting graph data to a day)
  - `api_url` = 'https://yourhost.com/toml.php'  # Replace with your API URL (when in validator mode)
  - `api_key` = 'key'  # Replace with your API key, this can be anything you want, you need to update the php script to match
+ - `node_config_path` = '/opt/xahaud/etc/xahaud.cfg' # path to node .cfg file, for use in data gathering
  - `file_path` = '/home/www/.well-known/xahau.toml' # path to local .toml file (for use in node mode)
  - `allowlist_path` = '/root/xahl-node/nginx_allowlist.conf' # allow list path, for use in connections output (node mode)
  - `websocket_port` = '6008' # port thats used for websocket (for use in connections, in node mode)